How to Create and Stick to Your Holiday Budget

 Décor

-If you are planning to add to or replace your holiday décor (or simply don’t have any to begin with), it’s important to include the amount you will spend in this category.
-I tend to add one new decoration each year and I’ve already made the decision that it will be a nice set of battery operated lights for our stair railing garland.
+Lets talk decor!
+If you are planning to add or replace your holiday decor or simply don’t have any to begin with, it’s important to include the amount you will spend in this category.
+I, personally, tend to add a couple new items each year, so I add a little money to this category to make sure I’m covered on that front.

 Remaining Budget